Beattie Casely-Hayford: Engineering work

 Casely-Hayford's true passion lay in manufacturing and engineering.
 Everywhere he lived with his family, he kept his cars outside the garage because he used the garage as an engineering workshop.
 He involved his five sons in his engineering work and projects.

 Alternative energy

 Casely-Hayford believed that the solution to Ghana's persistent energy problems lay in alternative energy.
-The last project he undertook before he died in 1989 was the installation of alternative energy windmills at Weija, in the western part of the Greater Accra Region.
+The last project he undertook before his death in 1989 was the installation of alternative energy windmills at Weija, in the western part of the Greater Accra Region.

-Beattie Casely-Hayford's son, Pinnock Casely-Hayford, an engineer who worked closely with him, has continued his work in the alternative energy sector, through his company "Breeze and Windy".
+His son Pinnock Casely-Hayford, an engineer who worked closely with him, has continued his work in the alternative energy sector, through his company "Breeze and Windy".

 Social work

 From 1986 to 1989, Beattie Casely-Hayford worked with his son Pinnock Casely-Hayford to film the first HIV/AIDS patient at Korle-Bu Teaching Hospital's Fevers Ward that was operated by Dr. Neequaye.
 Later Casely-Hayford collaborated with Professor Kwashi Quartey and Dr. Cecilia Bentsi as they visited and treated many AIDS victims.
 They travelled as far as Somanya and documented their visits on video.